At home with the Nilsson-Knekthage family

 DO YOU HAVE ANY SMART SOLUTIONS OR DIY PROJECTS YOU WANT TO TELL US ABOUT?

 The house is full of them so Camilla doesn’t really know where to begin.
-The comic book hangers in the boys’ rooms are made from pant hangers from Claes Olsson hanging from a piece of pipe – both practical and attractive.
+The comic book hangers in the boys’ rooms are made from trouser hangers from Claes Olsson hanging from a piece of pipe – both practical and attractive.
 The old window that they turned into a white board is another fun idea that’s easy to imitate.

 “Find your design style – one that brings calm, harmony and energy.
 It’s something very personal and individual.
 Have a milieu that is flexible to give both your home and your soul new energy."